 Ironically, also in 1994, Nikon introduces the N90s (F90x), its new top amateur body, with a new, faster AF array.
 But the F4 receives no such upgrade.
 Nikon has belatedly realized that for speed, the traditional control layout has been surpassed by the button + scrolling dial interface.
 They are developing the F5 with a totally new user interface (obviously influenced by the EOS cameras) and a fast 5-point AF system.
 But they are shutting the stadium doors after the sports shooters have already left.
 The F5 doesn't debut until 1996.
 Canon's victory is complete.
 They now set the pace.
 Nikon can be innovative (e.g. the F5's matrix and flash metering are way out of Canon's league), but they are now reacting instead of being proactive.
 For example, in 1998, Nikon finally admits the superiority of motor-in-lens focusing and introduces its AF-S lenses with "silent wave" motors.
-It's only been over a decade since Canon did so.
+It has only been over a decade since Canon did so.
 In the fall of 2000, Nikon debuts its first VR (vibration reduction) SLR lens.
 Sorry, Canon has already had IS (image stabilization) for five years.
 And the latest twist of irony is that Nikon had introduced VR to the market in 1994, put it in a compact camera, and then did not manage to integrate it into its SLR lenses until Canon already had 8 IS lenses available.
 And it's not like Nikon didn't know that Canon was working on IS, Canon having showed a prototype 300/2.8 lens featuring stabilization at trade shows in 1988.
 Nikon's traditional conservatism has finally caught up with them.
 So where in history will the place of the F4 be?

 The Legacy of the F4